IMG_2501.jpg

 Strings

-1. Be in tune – this is of most importance.
+1. Stay in tune — this is extremely important.

 2. Bring your own cables.

-3. Bring a spring-loaded capo (like a Kyser capo).
+3. Bring a spring-loaded capo (Kyser-style works well).

 Electric Guitar